bodrick/dashy/docs/developing.md

 │  │  ├── MinimalHeading.vue      # Title part of minimal view
 │  │  ├── MinimalSearch.vue       # Search bar for minimal view
 │  │  ╰── MinimalSection.vue      # Tabbed-Item section for minimal view
-│  ├── PageStrcture               # Components relating the main structure of the page │  │  ├── Footer.vue              # Footer, visible at the bottom of all pages
+│  ├── PageStructure               # Components relating the main structure of the page │  │  ├── Footer.vue              # Footer, visible at the bottom of all pages
 │  │  ├── Header.vue              # Header, visible at the top of pages, and includes title and nav │  │  ├── LoadingScreen.vue       # Splash screen shown on first load